Informatics Resources and Tools

 ACT Cohort Discovery Tool

 The ACT program is creating a federated network of CTSA sites to enable cohort discovery across the nation in real time using a web interface without needing study-specific IRB approval.
-The ACT Cohort Discovery Tool is similar to the CTSI Cohort Discovery Tool and will enable investigators to obtain aggregated patient counts and patient demographic breakdowns across the network by constructing queries using terms consisting of standard terminologies.
-For more information about ACT, visit the ACT website.
+The ACT Cohort Discovery Tool will enable investigators to obtain aggregated patient counts and patient demographic breakdowns across the network by constructing queries using terms consisting of standard terminologies.
+For more information about ACT, visit ACT website.

 CTSI supports data management for IRB approved research projects and institutionally approved QI studies through Vanderbilt’s REDCap platform.
 REDCap is a secure web application for building and managing online surveys, data entry forms and databases.
 Along with the data capture and storage capabilities REDCap provides automated export procedures for seamless data downloads to Excel and many common statistical packages.
 Ad-hoc reporting tools and advanced form features such as branching logic and calculated fields are some of the many REDCap features that are utilized by the University of Pittsburgh REDCap users.
 Currently, over 2,800 projects are supported on REDCap.